DelusionalSimon/interactive-ai-sculpture/README.md

 FFmpeg is required and must be in the system's PATH variable for the Whisper module that handles transcription to work.

+### eSpeak NG

+eSpeak NG is required and must be in the system's PATH variable for the Piper TTS to handle voice generation.

 ### API Keys

 This project relies on the Groq API for its language model.
 To run the project, you must: